eclipse-iceoryx/iceoryx/QUALITY_DECLARATION.md

 ## Testing [4]

 Every iceoryx package has a `test` folder that contains subfolders for [module- and/or integrationtests](./CONTRIBUTING.md#testing) written based on the Google test framework.
-All tests are running on the CI for every Pull-Request for all supported platforms and are contained in the master branch.
+All tests are running on the CI for every Pull-Request for all supported platforms and are contained in the main branch.
 Currently, due to limited support on Windows, there are some exclusions for testing on the CI.

 ### Feature Testing [4.i]